Updated November 14th, 2022

 From our experience, tax planners often develop checklists to guide taxpayers toward year-end strategies that might help reduce taxes.
-Throughout the year, we publish many timely tax-related articles (summarized here).
-In August this year, we also published our Top 10 Tax Planning Ideas for 2020.
-The tax filing season is now behind us.
+Throughout the year, we publish many timely tax-related articles.
 We have put together a year-end checklist of things that you should review.
-We have grouped the list into several different categories, such as “Filing Status” or “Employee Matters,” for ease of reading.
-As year-end approaches review each category that applies to your situation and consult with your tax advisor.
-Also, as this is an election year, we created a pice to compare the Trump vs. Biden Tax Policies.
+We have grouped the list into several distinct categories, such as “Filing Status” or “Employee Matters,” for ease of reading.
+As the year-end approaches, take a moment to review each category that applies to your situation and consult with your tax advisor.
+Aligned with this, you should check-out or year-end financial planning ideas article as well.

 Filing Status and Exemptions:

 - If you are married (or will be married by the end of the year), compare the tax liability for yourself and your spouse based on all filing statuses that you might select which may include married filing jointly or married filing separately.
 Determine which status results in a lower tax bill.
 Generally speaking, filing jointly is the more advantageous method, however, there are reasons for which couples may file separately such as keeping separate accounting for tax bills.
 If you are in a community property state, additional disclosure may be required on each tax return.